Bietola/5mincode/_posts/2018-09-24-metafunctions.md

 using false_type = std::integral_constant<bool, false>;
 ```

-And possible use (also example of using patter matching for recognizing non-type template parameters):
+And possible use (also example of using pattern matching for recognizing non-type template parameters):

 ``` cpp
 template <int n>